Axway/amplify-central/content/en/docs/Overview/_index.md

 ---
-title: Amplify Central overview
+title: Amplify overview
-linkTitle: Amplify Central overview
+linkTitle: Amplify overview
 weight: 150
 date: 2019-07-30
 hide_readingtime: true
-description: Amplify Central enables you to provide universal API Management across your enterprise.
+description: Amplify enables you to provide universal API Management across your enterprise.
 It allows you to manage and govern APIs and integration assets across all environments, clouds and API Gateways (Axway and non-Axway) through a [central management plane](#amplify-management-plane).